Skip to main content

 Record it

-Record details of your bike like the make, model and frame number.
-The frame number is normally found underneath the bike between the pedals or where the back wheel slots in.
-Make a note of any distinguishing features and take a photo.
+Record your bike’s details—make, model, and frame number.
+The frame number is usually under the bike between the pedals or near the back wheel.
+Note any unique features and take a photo for reference.

 Security mark it

 Cycle Security Marking kits can be purchased at BikeRegister.
-This method provides a visible deterrent to thieves and has been shown to reduce thefts up to 80%.
+This simple step acts as a visible deterrent and can reduce bike theft by up to 80%.

 Double-lock it, secure it and lock the lot

-• Lock the frame and both wheels to the cycle parking stand.
-Secure your bike as close to the stand as possible to give thieves little or no room to manoeuvre.
+• Lock the frame and both wheels to the bike stand, keeping your bike close to the stand to limit space for thieves.

 Remove the removable bits